 How can I find out if my insurance covers dietitian nutritionists?

-Now that you know some of the plans and “jargon” of health insurance, as well as the differences between dietitians and nutritionist, we can ask the question, does my insurance cover nutritionists?
+Now that you know some of the plans and “jargon” of health insurance, as well as the differences between dietitians and nutritionist, we can ask the question, does insurance cover nutritionists?

-Find out if your health insurance plan includes nutrition insurance coverage, or medical nutrition therapy.
+Find out if your health insurance plan includes nutrition insurance coverage or medical nutrition therapy with the next steps.